yusdacra/nix-cargo-integration/README.md

 Run `nix flake init -t github:yusdacra/nix-cargo-integration` to initialize a simple `flake.nix`.

-Run `nix flake show github:yusdacra/nix-cargo-integration` to see more templates.
+You can also run `nix flake init -t github:yusdacra/nix-cargo-integration#simple-crate` to initialize a Cargo crate alongside the `flake.nix`, or `nix flake init -t github:yusdacra/nix-cargo-integration#simple-workspace` for a Cargo workspace with a `flake.nix`.

 ## Tips and tricks